We are talking about one of the most controversial ingredients on the planet.

 How You Can Avoid MSG in Your Daily Diet

-MSG is a common ingredient in many types of processed foods, from salty snacks to frozen items and more.
+MSG is a common ingredient in many processed foods, from salty snacks to frozen items.

-The best way to completely eliminate all food sources with MSG from your diet is to simply minimize your intake of processed junk foods and incorporate healthier whole foods into your weekly rotation.
+The best way to eliminate all food sources with MSG from your diet is to minimize your intake of processed junk foods and incorporate healthier whole foods into your weekly rotation.

-You can also start reading food labels to make sure your shopping list is completely MSG-free.
+You can also start reading food labels to ensure your shopping list is entirely MSG-free.

-Other ingredients like yeast extract, sodium caseinate, and hydrolyzed products can also indicate that MSG may be present as well.
+Other ingredients like yeast extract, sodium caseinate, and hydrolyzed products can also indicate that MSG may be present.

 Healthier alternatives and recipes